floatingmess06/insider-data-scraper/README.md

 # Insider Data Scraper

-This tool scrapes insider trading data from insiderscreener.com for a company and saves the data into separate CSV files.
+This tool scrapes insider trading data from insiderscreener.com for a company and saves the data into separate JSON/CSV files.

 ## Features

 - Scrapes insider trading data for demanded company
-- Saves data in a separate CSV file
+- Saves data in a separate JSON/CSV file
 - Handles network requests responsibly with delays between requests
 - Uses custom User-Agent to mimic browser behavior